Skip to content

 port: 8080

-# To enable metric gathering, the fields stats_url, username and password are required.
+# To enable metric gathering, stats_url, username, and password are required.

 stats_url: "http://jenkins.example.com"